fir4tozden/.github/README.md

 [`JUMP PROJECT`](https://npmjs.com/package/peakdb)

-Fast and advanced, document based and key-value based NoSQL database that able to work as it is installed.
+Fast and advanced, document-based and key-value-based NoSQL database.

 ### These are my GitHub stats 📈